 After receiving blood or plasma transfusions or administering immunoglobulins, you should wait a period greater than or equal to 6 months to receive immunization with the varicella vaccine.

-There are insufficient data to evaluate the rate of protection of the varicella vaccine against serious complications of chickenpox in adults in encephalitis, hepatitis, pneumonia and congenital varicella syndrome during pregnancy.
+There are insufficient data to evaluate the rate of protection of the varicella vaccine against severe complications of chickenpox in adults in encephalitis, hepatitis, pneumonia, and congenital varicella syndrome during pregnancy.

 Chickenpox vaccine interactions

-The use of salicylates should be avoided for 6 weeks after the chickenpox vaccine is given to children and adolescents.
+The use of salicylates should be avoided for six weeks after the chickenpox vaccine is given to children and adolescents.